kommitters/soroban.ex/README.md

 **Parameters**

-- `contract_address`: Identifier of the contract to be invoked.
+- `contract_address`: Identifier of the contract to be invoked, encoded as `StrKey`.
 - `source_secret_key`: Secret key of the function invoker responsible for signing the transaction.
 - `function_name`: String indicating the name of the function to be invoked.
 - `function_args`: List of `Soroban.Types` representing the arguments required by the indicated function (`function_name`).
 They should be provided in the specific order expected by the function.